nonblocking/mashroom/packages/plugin-packages/mashroom-i18n/README.md

 This plugin adds a service for internationalization.
 It determines the language from the HTTP headers and supports translation of messages.

+Currently, it determines the users language either from the *accept-language" header or from a cookie named *mashroom_preferred_lang*.

 ## Usage

 If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-i18n** as *dependency*.